Evoire Collier, Dorian Taylor Accused Of Drugging, Raping Bucks County Woman Found Dead On Spring Break In Miami

 MIAMI (CBS) — A Bucks County woman was found dead at a hotel in Miami Beach and now two men are facing charges for allegedly raping and drugging her.

-Eyewitness News spoke to Christine Englehardt’s mother this afternoon and understandably she did not want to go on camera.
-She is completely distraught at the loss of her daughter, who went down to Miami Beach for spring break.READ MORE: Philadelphia Police Investigating Series Of Door Thefts
+Eyewitness News spoke to Christine Englehardt’s mother Tuesday afternoon and understandably she did not want to go on camera.
+She is completely distraught at the loss of her daughter, who went down to Miami Beach for spring break.READ MORE: Brotherly Love: Children In Camden Once Again Able To Grab Book Via Angel's Book Ark

 Unfortunately, she will not be headed home as police investigate her chance encounter with two men from North Carolina.